Denix04/cosmetic/planificacion.md

 # TODO
-- connect the gui for all
+- gui for ventas
-- search for all
 - I have todo the logic for finance
 - make the client system
+- refactor a little of code

 # Productos